chris1111/Drop-EFI/Xcode-Build-NoPass.md

 - [x] `Command Build`

 ### This build will Automate the task without having to enter your password for your application
+- (Your password is integrated into the application)
 #### Clone the repository
 ```bash
 git clone https://github.com/chris1111/Drop-EFI.git && cd $HOME/Drop-EFI && ./AutomatePassword.sh